 Red letters on one’s hands

-This multimedia story is about Azeri wedding in Georgia.
-But not exactly about that very solemn date, because Azeri wedding traditionally starts 2 days before a festive wedding ceremony.
+This multimedia story is about Azerbaijani wedding in Georgia.
+But not exactly about that very solemn date, because Azerbaijani wedding traditionally starts 2 days before a festive wedding ceremony.
 Unlike the wedding day, where a puffy white dress is a mandatory element, a festival of bright colors is of particular importance the days before it.

 To some extent this event could be referred to as a ‘bachelorette party’.
 In Azerbaijani it is called ‘Khinayakhti’, which is literally translated as ‘applying henna on one’s hands’.

-This ancient rite was revived in ‘Georgian Azeri’ community just recently, a few years ago.
+This ancient rite was revived in ‘Georgian Azerbaijani’ community just recently, a few years ago.
 Not only has it become very popular, but has been regarded as a mandatory tradition by many.

 Henna is a natural dye symbolizing purity and it is applied to the future newlyweds, so that their living together could be as pure and bright as henna itself.

 On this day, a bride is dressed like in old times, wearing traditional national clothing.

 The bride’s young female friends and relatives gather for ‘Khnayakhti’, whereas the men come towards the end of the party.